 Innovation has always been the key to BASF’s success.
 The knowledge and skills of our highly qualified employees are our most valuable resource here and the source of our innovative strength.
-We had approximately 10,000 employees involved in research and development worldwide in 2021.
+We had approximately 10,000 employees involved in research and development worldwide in 2022.

-Our research and development expenses amounted to €2,216 million in 2021 (2020: €2,086 million).
-Research and development activities in our operating divisions, which are mainly application and customer-related, accounted for 83% of this figure.
+Our research and development expenses amounted to €2,298 million in 2022 (2021: €2,216 million).
+Research and development activities in our operating divisions, which are mainly application and customer-related, accounted for 83%.
 Corporate research, in which we bundle cross-divisional and long-term topics, was responsible for 17% of these expenses.

-Our innovation focus is on developing sustainable solutions for our customers.
-We ensure our long-term competitiveness by helping our customers reduce their carbon footprint, use resources more effiiciently, or manufacture products in a more environmentally friendly way and to recycle them, we ensure our long-term competitiveness and, at the same time, play a role in breaking the link between growth and the consumption of limited resources.
+Our innovation focus is on developing new products and solutions that help our customers achieve their sustainability goals.
+By helping them to reduce their carbon footprint, use resources more efficiently, or manufacture products in a more environmentally friendly way and to recycle them, we ensure our long-term competitiveness and, at the same time, play a role in breaking the link between growth and the consumption of limited resources.

-In 2021, we generated sales of over €11 billion with products launched on the market in the past five years that stemmed from research and development activities.
-In the long term, we aim to continue significantly increasing sales and earnings with new and improved products – especially with products that make a substantial sustainability contribution in the value chain.
+In 2022, we generated sales of around €12 billion with products launched on the market in the past five years that stemmed from research and development activities.
+In the long term, we aim to further increase sales and earnings with new and improved products – especially with products that make a substantial sustainability contribution in the value chain.

-We reorganized our global research activities to further strengthen our innovation performance and respond to our customers’ industry-specific requirements even better and more quickly.
-Business and application-driven research units that were previously part of the three corporate research divisions have been integrated into the operating divisions, aligning them even more closely with the needs of our customers.
-The aim is to further shorten the time to market for new products and accelerate BASF’s organic growth.
+We reorganized our global research activities in 2022 to further strengthen our innovation performance and respond to our customers’ industry-specific requirements even better and more quickly.
+Business and application-driven research units that were previously part of the research divisions were integrated into the operating divisions, aligning them even more closely with the needs of our customers.
+This further shortens the time to market for new products and accelerates BASF’s organic growth.

-We will continue to use corporate funding to finance research of broad relevance to the BASF Group that goes beyond the industry-specific focus of the individual operating divisions.
+We continue to use corporate funding to finance research of broad relevance to the BASF Group that goes beyond the industry-specific focus of the individual operating divisions.
 We strengthen existing research focus areas and develop new technologies that are of central significance for our business units and their customers, such as digital tools, polymer technologies, catalyst processes or biotechnological methods.

-We promote creative and agile research approaches.
-We are driving forward the development of new business areas.
-For example, we are developing coating technologies and materials that make innovative surfaces and functions possible.
-Functional films can be used to reduce the frictional resistance of coatings or improve UV protection and weather resistance, for example.
+We promote creative research approaches and drive forward the development of new business areas.
+For example, we are developing innovative coating technologies and materials that make innovative surfaces and functions possible.
+Functional films can be used to reduce the frictional resistance of surfaces or improve UV protection and weather resistance, for example.

-As part of our Carbon Management R&D Program, we are carrying out intensive research into pioneering, low-carbon production processes for basic chemicals such as hydrogen.
+As part of our Carbon Management R&D Program, we are carrying out intensive research into pioneering low-carbon production processes for basic chemicals such as hydrogen.
 This will enable us to offer our customers products with a lower carbon footprint in the future.